 The Mysterious Widow

-There was a woman who would at some point appear at all the matches, claiming to be Martín Karadagián’s widow.
-Said to be an important Argentinean aristocrat and former lover of Martín who could not bear to think that her beloved Martín was perhaps still desiring her love, her breath, and her unconditional support.
+There was a woman who at some point, appeared at all the matches, claiming to be Martín Karadagián’s widow.
+Said to be an important Argentinean aristocrat and former lover of Martín, who could not bear to think that her beloved Martín was perhaps still desiring her love, breath, and unconditional support.
 Truly bizarre…

 William Boo, the Heel Referee

-A cheating, conniving, and very corrupt referee that was despised by the fans.
-A very important element in Martín’s Titanes show.
-A person that readily got involved in the matches and mostly favored the heels of course!
-Think of an overweight Earl Hebner who many times stole the show and would butt and punch his way to notoriety.
+A cheating, conniving, and very corrupt referee despised by the fans — a critical element in Martín’s Titanes show.
+A person that readily got involved in the matches and mostly favored the heels, of course!
+Think of an overweight Earl Hebner or even a “Dangerous” Danny Davis who often stole the show and would butt and punch his way to notoriety.

 Martín Karagadián – Failing Health and the End of an Era